mondaycom/vibe/packages/icons/README.md

 # @vibe/icons

-This package includes all of the icons of monday.com's Vibe Design System
+This package includes all of the icons of monday.com's [Vibe Design System](https://vibe.monday.com/?path=/story/media-icon--icons-list-story), available as React components

 ## Installation